ladybower reservoir walk cover photo

 wooden gate and signpost with view of hills in the background

 You’re on the main walking route of Ladybower Reservoir now.
 You’ll see what I mean about the path being well-surfaced and accessible to all.
-It’s also incredibly pristine and beautiful, leading you through enchanting woodland areas and allowing beautiful views over the water.
+It leads you through enchanting woodland and allows beautiful views over the water.

 walking trail on ladybower reservoir circular walk